MINI is hard at work

-We’ve previously reported on comments from BMW Group CEO Norbert Reithofer suggesting that MINI would eventually launch up to 10 different models, and there have been numerous reports suggesting one of these will be an MPV that could revive the ‘Traveller’ badge.
+We’ve previously reported on comments from BMW Group CEO Norbert Reithofer suggesting that MINI would eventually launch up to 10 different models

 The original Mini Traveller, or Morris Mini-Minor Traveller, officially, was a smallish van that in some generations even came with bolted-on wooden body parts, and MINI may stick with the traditional name just as it did with the Clubman and Countryman that were also borrowed from the original Austin-Morris lineup.